DevXard/Capstone2_React_redux_Frontend/README.md

 # API

 ### Google Maps
-> Using google maps i will load closest sellers of certin
+> Using google maps I will load closest sellers of certain
 >
 > product in x miles/km.
 >
-> Using Nominatim maps will get long lat from sellers addres for free
+> Using Nominatim maps will get long lat from sellers address for free
-> and avoid google paid geocoding api
+> and avoid google paid geocode API
 >
 > Google maps will be used in multiple components. to give information Of
 > product or user location